Delenn517/Dreamgrove-Musings/readme.md

 ### **Common Standalone WeakAuras and Addons**

-None of these WeakAuras are _required,_ but using them may elevate your gameplay.
+None of these WeakAuras or Addons are _required,_ but using them may elevate your gameplay.

 [Feral Bleed Power by Oi](https://wago.io/qYnbZzlmP) This WA will make it easier to track the power of your next bleed compared to the currently active one.
 For more details, check out the WA description.

-[Feral Snapshots by Enth](https://www.curseforge.com/wow/addons/feralsnapshots) An addon alternative.
-This can also show snapshot details on your enemy nameplates (default and plater) or personal resource display.
-For more details, check out the WA description.
+[Feral Snapshots by Enth](https://www.curseforge.com/wow/addons/feralsnapshots) This Addon does many things, including tracking the talents, buffs and damage modifiers affecting DoT abilities.
+This information is displayed on WAs, standard Blizzard nameplates, Plater, and other addons.
+For more details, check out the Addon description.

-[Rake Plater mods by Sretnuh](https://wago.io/p/Sretnuh) Search through these to see what you like, these Plater mods help identify which targets have your rake on them at a glance.
-For more details, check out the WA description.
+[Rake Plater mods by Sretnuh](https://wago.io/p/Sretnuh) This links to a collection of Rake mods for the Plater addon.
+Their purpose is to help you track which targets have Rake at a glance.
+No listed mod is superior to the others.
+We recommend you try out several, and settle on your favorite.

-[Apex Predator's Craving by Marvel](https://wago.io/KzSX7dDMM) Alerts you when you have an !Apex Predator's Craving! (free bite) proc with a glowing icon and a sound.
+[Apex Predator's Craving by Marvel](https://wago.io/KzSX7dDMM) This WA produces a glowing icon + sound cue when !Apex Predator's Craving! procs for a free bite.
 For more details, check out the WA description.

-[Adaptive Swarm Helper by KnewOne](https://wago.io/0P93t1-nG) See the description of the WA for more details.
-This will assist you with using Adaptive Swarm, including Unbridled Swarm support for ally targeting.
+[Adaptive Swarm Helper by KnewOne](https://wago.io/0P93t1-nG) This WA assists with proper use of !325727|Adaptive Swarm!.
+It also includes Unbridled Swarm support for when you need to cast Swarm on allies in need of health.
 For more details, check out the WA description.

-[Bloodtalons Tracker from Fore's pack](https://wago.io/cQkL9nrAw) This tracks your progress towards procing !Bloodtalons!, showing the 4 second timer for each spell you cast towards it.
+[Bloodtalons Tracker from Fore's pack](https://wago.io/cQkL9nrAw) This WA tracks your progress towards crucial procs of !Bloodtalons!.
+Bloodtalons is procced when you cast three different combo point generation abilities within 4s.
+This WA displays the 4s timer.
 For more details, check out the WA description.

-[Bloodtalons Tracker from Cheesey's pack](https://wago.io/zinn-QaFI) Additional BT tracker.
+[Bloodtalons Tracker from Cheesey's pack](https://wago.io/zinn-QaFI) This WA is another alternative for tracking crucial procs of !Bloodtalons!.
 For more details, check out the WA description.

 [Focus Skull Bash](https://wago.io/mOvsNkzJ7)
-Helps emphasise focus kicks when your Skull Bash is off CD.
+This WA tracks when your Skull Bash interrupt is off cooldown and ready for use on your Focus target.
 For more details, check out the WA description.